TonyWildish/HEPiX-IPv6-testbed/examples/README.md

 - example-make-statistics.conf
 - example-ping-pong.conf

+You can run any of these as follows:
+> Lifecycle.pl --config example-XYZ.conf

+To stop execution, hit CTRL-C

-The others, listed below, are specific to environments that need proxy certificates
+The others, listed below, are specific to environments that need proxy certificates.
+Don't bother with them unless you know what you're doing.
 - example-Auth-proxy.conf
 - example-Auth-self-signed-cert.conf
 - example-Auth.conf